-It is recommended that the Audit Committee:
+It is recommended that the Board:

-- (1) approve the draft consolidated financial statements of Toronto Coach Terminal Inc. ("TCTI") for the Year Ended December 31, 2011; and - (2) approve the forwarding of the consolidated financial statements to the Special Meeting of Directors of TCTI on June 21, 2012 for formal approval.
+- (i) Approve the attached consolidated financial statements of the Toronto Coach Terminal Inc. (TCTI) for the year ended December 31, 2011; and - (ii) Forward a copy of the approved consolidated financial statements to the Shareholder for information; and to the City Manager, as requested by the City Budget Committee at its meeting held on March 27, 2012.